-David P. Clarke is the Chief Editor of Energy Washington Week, a weekly newsletter published by Inside Washington Publishers, where he is also a Senior Editor specializing in energy and environmental issues.
-During his more than fifteen years with the company he launched and edited two publications - Risk Policy Report and Water Policy Report - dealing with federal and state issues pertaining to those two policy areas, in addition to his work with Inside EPA, where he wrote on many environmental topics.
+David Clarke is a Senior Editor/Writer with the Scientific Consulting Group, which deals extensively with environmental and public health topics for various clients.
+Prior to that, he was a Senior Editor with Inside Washington Publishers, specializing in energy and environmental issues.
+During his more than fifteen years with IWP he launched and edited two publications - Risk Policy Report and Water Policy Report - dealing with federal and state issues pertaining to those two policy areas, in addition to his work with Inside EPA, where he wrote on many environmental topics.

 Apart from his work with Inside Washington Publishers, he has written numerous articles for the Environmental Law Institute's Environmental Forum magazine (on whose editorial advisory board he has served since 1994); as well as articles for Environment magazine, Issues in Science and Technology; Risk Analysis, An International Journal; the Environmental Law journal of Northwestern School of Law, Lewis & Clark College, and other publications.
 He was a Contributing Editor to the Society for Risk Analysis, RISK Newsletter, from 1998-2006, writing a quarterly column on risk-related developments, and for the Society of Environmental Toxicology & Chemistry's SETAC News, from 1996-1998, writing on issues concerning ecosystem protection.